Native Plant Habitat Certification

 Upon certiﬁcation, we would welcome a photo showing off the native plants in your garden.
 Your photo will join others in the GNPS Native Plant Habitat Certiﬁcation Album and be available for viewing and inspiration at various GNPS events.

 Please include a certiﬁcation program fee of $10 for Bronze and $30 for Silver or Gold, payable to GNPS, along with your completed application.
 You must be a member of GNPS to participate; if you are interested in certiﬁcation and are not yet a member, all you need to do is join!
+Be sure to ask about the custom stakes coordinated to match your sign and securely mount into your garden.

 There are three ways to complete the application form: (1) Complete the interactive online form above and submit your information directly to the Certification Committee; (2) Download the Habitat Certification Application, complete, and email the form to the certification committee address located on the last page of the application; (3) Download the Certification Application, print, complete and mail to the address on the last page of the application.